Bed Bug Exterminator in Detroit Michigan — One-Visit Elimination

 The homeowner believed her new sofa and love seat, delivered directly from the furniture store, were infested.

+He inspected the love seat.
 Even with poor eyesight, the infestation was obvious.

 Then he checked the sofa.